Home

 Today's Legacy

 While a few navy buildings remain, their future must inevitably be uncertain.
-C.P.O.
-Hopkins' grave can be seen in Glen Nevis and the grave of Chief Engine Room Artificer Harry Parks of Tolworth who died on 28th November 1940 can be found in the Graveyard of St Andrews Episcopalian Church, Fort William.
-To the uninitiated, the only easily recognisable legacy of the base is the memorial at the front of the Highland Hotel.
-The memorial was unveiled in October 1997 and bears a plaque which reads…
+However, CPO Hopkin's grave can be seen in Glen Nevis and the grave of Chief Engine Room Artificer Harry Parks of Tolworth can be found in the Graveyard of St Andrews Episcopalian Church, Fort William.

 We in Coastal Forces came to Fort William during the Second Great War